-We constructed models of peptide-protease bound complexes using high-resolution crystal structures culled from the Protein Data Bank (PDB) (Table 1.4)(Romano et al.
+We constructed models of peptide-protease bound complexes using high-resolution crystal structures culled from the Protein Data Bank (PDB) (Table 2.4)^{9,6,68-70}.

-2010; Prabu-Jeyabalan et al. 2003; Waugh et al. 2000; Phan et al. 2002; Hashimoto et al. 2011).
 Crystal structures were filtered based on the following criteria: a resolution lower than 2.6 Å and a peptide or peptidomimetic inhibitor bound in the crystal structure.
 We remodeled the crystallographic conformation of the bound peptide to mimic the near-attack conformation for nucleophilic addition step of the proteolysis reaction by enforcing catalytic geometries obtained from mechanistic quantum mechanics simulations and/or crystal structures of proteases bound to inhibitors during Rosetta FastRelax simulations.
 The selected crystal structures were optimized using a Rosetta FastRelax protocol to find a low energy, stable structure, which was used as a starting point in further calculations.
-Constraints were applied during FastRelax in order to maintain active site geometry and keep the protease in a catalytically active conformation.
-Co-ordinate constraints were also applied to the protease backbone to ensure that the structure does not drift away from the crystallographic conformation, while still minimizing energy, as previously described (Nivón et al. 2013).
+Constraints were applied during FastRelax to maintain active site geometry and keep the protease in a catalytically active conformation.
+Co-ordinate constraints were also applied to the protease backbone to ensure that the structure does not drift away from the crystallographic conformation, while still minimizing energy, as previously described71.